zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-security.md

 **Notes:**

-- If you want to get the result of the `Callable` as a part of the REST API request, then calling the `Callabe` synchronously is going to be the typical option.
+- If you want to get the result of the `Callable` as a part of the REST API request, then calling the `Callable` synchronously is going to be the typical option.
 It means to call the `call()` method as in the example.
 Tomcat (which is used as the embedded web server) has already a thread pool so there is no need to create a new one for processing of REST responses.

 - Using a thread pool makes sense when you want to start some activities in parallel or without waiting for the response (e.g. process multiple things in parallel, start a long-running task that can take minutes to complete, background processing...).